jahbini/halvalla/README.md

 ```

 ### Sugar Syntax
-Teact exports bound functions for elements, giving you options for
+Halvalla exports bound functions for elements, giving you options for
 terser syntax if you're into that:

 ```coffee